sathomas/jsDataV.is/src/text/ch8/05-routes.md

 },
 ```

 In the `summary` method we don't want to simply set aside the details view as we did for the summary view.
-That's because there may be hundreds of detail views hanging around if a user starts looking at all of runs available.
+That's because there may be hundreds of detail views hanging around if a user starts looking at all of the runs available.
 Instead, we want to cleanly delete the details view.
 That lets the browser know that it can release any memory that the view is consuming.
 As you can see from the code below, we'll do that in three steps.

 1. Remove the event handler we added to the details view to catch `summarize` events.
 2. Call the view's `remove` method so it releases any memory it's holding internally.